-On this page you’ll find resources about writing for us and pitching article ideas to us.
+On this page you’ll find resources about writing for us and pitching article ideas to us, and below you’ll find our House Style Guide.

 If you’re not sure what to write about take a look at our past articles to see what kind of articles we publish.
 Below we have listed different areas that you can write about.